bigbadplayer/DatePickerGO/README.md

 ## Technical information
 Code written in Autohorkey v2.
 Source .ahk file (with Autohotkey v2 installed) and compiled .exe binary work on Windows.
 The app was tested only on Windows 10.

+## Inspirations
+The basic idea, and the core of the app comes from [tdalon](https://github.com/tdalon/ahk)'s ahk script collection.
+The LCID option and CopyOnlyToClipboard idea comes from [lintalist](https://github.com/lintalist/lintalist).
+Check them too :)